FCS 113. Drafting for Interior Design (3)

 FCS 436.
 Parental Development (3)

-Prerequisites: Senior or graduate standing.
+Prerequisite: Senior or graduate standing.
 Preparatory: FCS 330 or 335, or PSY 313.
 Study of the parent’s role as a facilitator, emphasizing different parenting styles and their effects, as well as appropriate parent and child interactions.

 FCS 438.
 Adolescents in the Family Context (3)